Prologue: It Takes a Thief…

 "I've yet to plan the deed," she clarified, her voice as steady as ever.
 "I'm simply entertaining the thought.
 To note, this is not something I'd typically do.
 The reason I am now is due to this… calling them a person is generous, but it'll suffice.
 They've forced me to contemplate taking their life.
 It's…perplexing, to say the least.
 On one hand, I rather not murder anyone.
 Life is, to the best of my knowledge, all we have.
 To kill means to steal life.
 When life is stolen, everything is stolen."

 "Then why are you even considering killing someone?"

-Gerard needed that seat more than ever as his knees went weak.
+Gerard needed that seat more than ever then as his knees jellied.
 It was not just the fact that she had threatened him, but the way she did it in.
 Her voice remained as soothingly sweet as ever.
 Her face was as beautifully composed as when she welcomed him.

-"Well I guess it's a good thing you're trying to think of alternatives to murdering someone at least," he said as he returned to the chair across from her.
+"Well I guess it's a good thing you're trying to think of alternatives to murdering someone at least," he said and returned to the chair.
 "I'll do my duty as a priest.
 So who is it you want to kill?
 And why?"

 "You're going to wind up raising all sorts of questions if I simply tell you who they are and what they've done.
 What's more, I rather you understand why I feel as I do before you pass judgment.
 If I'm to do this any justice, I'm going to have to share with you the details surrounding my latest caper from the beginning."